Split pea: Culinary

 Yellow split peas are most often used to prepare dal in Guyana, Suriname, Mauritius, South Africa, Trinidad and Tobago, Jamaica and Fiji.
 Referred to as simply dal, it is prepared similarly to dals found in India, but also may be used in other recipes.

 Yellow split peas are used to make a sweet snack in Beijing cuisine.
 Wandouhuang (豌豆黄) is a sweetened and chilled pease pudding, sometimes flavored with osmanthus blossoms and dates.

 In Europe, the Greek "fáva" is a dish made with yellow split peas pureed to create an appetizer or meze, often topped with capers.
+In Sweden, pea soup with salted pork and pancakes is traditionally served on Thursdays, particularly in the military.

 In the winter the Dutch serve a dish called erwtensoep which is primarily made from green split peas.

 In the Caribbean, split peas are a key ingredient in many Indian dishes.

+In Trinidad and Tobago, it is also used as a base in many soups, including corn soup, cow heel soup, pig tail soup, etc. and it used to make a rice pilaf styled dish known as split peas and rice, traditionally consisting of split peas, rice and salted beef or pig tails cooked in coconut milk with various herbs and spices.

 Moroccan Berber cuisine has “tamaraqt” or yellow split pea soup with olive oil and cumin added.
 Salt, garlic and onion can be added to taste.
 It is eaten with bread.

-As Plant Milk
+As plant milk

-Peas have also been used as a common ingredient as part of Plant milk, especially for the high content of protein that pea-based plant milk provides over alternatives such as plant milks made from soy, oats, almonds, or other varieties.
+Peas have also been used as a common ingredient as part of plant milk, especially for the high content of protein that pea-based plant milk provides over alternatives such as plant milks made from soy, oats, almonds, or other varieties.

+Cheese from Peas

+Imitation cheese made from peas has been developed by researchers from the University of Nottingham and spin-out company The Good Pulse Company, which was founded by Cesar Torres.
+Yellow split peas are naturally high in protein, so a pea-based cheese substitute is higher in protein than conventional vegan cheese.